simonehagey/orbdot/docs/source/example_rv_trends.rst

         e0 = 0.0
         w0 = 0.0

 This time it is clear that the linear trend, with ``log(Z) = -150.66``, is a better fit to the data than a quadratic trend, which has ``log(Z) = -154.42``.
 We will quantify this further in the next section.
-The following table compares the OrbDot results for the best-fit linear trend model with those of :cite:author:`Bonomo2017` and :cite:author:`Knutson2014`:
+The following table compares the OrbDot results for the best model with those of :cite:author:`Bonomo2017` and :cite:author:`Knutson2014`:

 .. list-table::
    :header-rows: 1